 Here are my wood pieces all cut to size by the nice guy at Lowe’s

-Once the frame was put together, I taped the seams (or you can use clamps if you have them!), let it dry for about an hour, then pulled the tape off and reinforced with my cheap staple gun.
+Once the frame was put together, I taped the joints (you can use clamps if you have them!), let it dry for about an hour, then pulled the tape off and reinforced with my cheap staple gun.
+Easy, right?

 Glue and staples hold the frame together really well!
 This is the same method my sister Beverly used to frame her floor mirror and it worked like a charm!